Graph Unlearning: Graph Unlearning

 \mypara{Edge Unlearning} In edge unlearning, a data subject wants to revoke one edge between their node $u$ and another node $v$.
 Still using social network as an example, edge unlearning means a social network user wants to hide their relationship with another individual.
 Formally, to respond to the unlearning request for $\edge{u, v}$, the model provider needs to obtain an unlearned model $\model_u$ trained on $\graph_u = \graph_o \setminus \{ \edge{u, v} | v \in \neigh{u} \}$.
 The features of the two nodes remain in the training graph.

-\mypara{General Unlearning Objectives} In the design of machine unlearning algorithms, we need to consider two major factors: \textit{unlearning efficiency} and \textit{model utility}.
-The unlearning efficiency is related to the retraining time taken when receiving an unlearning request.
+\mypara{General Unlearning Objectives} In the design of machine unlearning algorithms, we consider two major factors: \textit{unlearning efficiency} and \textit{model utility}.
+The former is related to the retraining time when receiving an unlearning request.
 This time should be as short as possible.
-The model utility is related to the unlearned model's prediction accuracy.
-Ideally, the prediction accuracy should be close to that of retraining from scratch.
+The latter is related to the unlearned model's prediction accuracy.
+Ideally, the prediction accuracy should be close to retraining from scratch.
 In summary, the unlearning algorithm should satisfy two general objectives: \textit{High Unlearning Efficiency} and \textit{Comparable Model Utility}.